acumos/on-boarding/docs/user-guide.rst

 For these three different languages it exists three on-boarding acumos clients to use.
 The client will build a model bundle composed of differents files requested by Acumos.
 Whatever the kind of on-boarding, by WEB or by CLI, you can choose to trigger or not trigger the launch of the micro-service generation at the end of the on-boarding process.

+for CLI on-boarding you need to be authenticated before on-board a model.
+Whatever the acumos client  you used, you will prompt to provide your credentials in this way : "your_acumos_login":"your_api_token".
+Your api token can be retrieved in the acumos portal, after authentication, in your acumos settings.

 Please refer to the following user guide :